alyxshang/mandy/documentation/sites.markdown

 # Hello World!

-This a content file to say "Hello World!".
+This is a content file to say "Hello World!".
 ```

 The frontmatter of this file contains three variables, more, however, can be added.
 These variables are: `layout`, `title`, and `date`.
 The `layout` variable declares that this content file would like to use the layout called `page` located at the path `layouts/page.liquid` at the root of a Mandy project.
 The second and third variables are not strictly needed by Mandy, unless they are called upon in a layout via the `page.params` namespace.
 These three variables are called frontmatter and are enclosed in three dashes.
 Anything below the second set of three dashes is content written in Markdown.